andrenho/newlang/README.md

 * There can be optional arguments: `fn(a, b=42)`.
 Optional arguments must always be at the end of the arguments.
 A function with several optional arguments can be called by passing the arguments names: `myfunction(42, b=12, c=14)`.
 * The arguments can force specific types, for example: `fn(a: number, b: boolean)`.
 The types are, actually table prototypes (see section _Tables_), so they can be used to verify a class name.
 * Functions can be passed as arguments.
+* Parameters are always passed as constants, except when they are indicated as `mut`.
 * Nested functions are allowed.

 A function can be of the type `dl`.
 This means that the function will call an external library.
 Example: `fn umount(target) dl-> "umount", c\_const\_char. _This syntax is pending._